workflowr/workflowr/README.md

 ## Credits

-workflowr was developed, and is maintained, by John Blischak, a postdoctoral researcher in the laboratory of [Matthew Stephens][stephens] at [The University of Chicago][uchicago].
-He is funded by a grant from the [Gordon and Betty Moore Foundation][moore] to MS.
+workflowr was developed, and is maintained, by John Blischak, a postdoctoral researcher in the laboratory of
+[Matthew Stephens][stephens] at
+[The University of Chicago][uchicago].
+He is funded by a grant from the [Gordon and Betty Moore Foundation][moore] to MS.  Many others have contributed to workflowr by testing the package and providing feedback---thanks especially to Lei Sun, Xiang Zhou and other members (past and present) of the Stephens lab.

 The workflowr package uses many great open source packages.
 Especially critical for this project are the R packages [git2r][], [knitr][], and [rmarkdown][].
-Please see the vignette [How the workflowr package works][vig-details] to learn about the software that makes workflowr possible.
+Please see the vignette
+[How the workflowr package works][vig-details] to learn about the software that makes workflowr possible.

 ## License